-- Turn off and unplug all connected electrical loads.
-Never start or stop the generator with electrical devices plugged in or turned on. - Let the generator run at no-load for several minutes to stabilize internal temperatures of the engine and generator. - 3.
-Press the engine switch to the "OFF" position.
+- 1. Turn off and unplug all electrical loads.
+Never start or stop the generator with electrical devices plugged in or turned on. - Let generator run at no-load for several minutes to stabilize engine and alternator temperature. - 3.
+Turn the fuel select dial to the "ENGINE STOP" position.